springfall2008/batpred/docs/faq.md

     homeassistant.components.recorder.db_schema:
       - "State attributes for predbat.battery_power exceed maximum size of 16384 bytes.
 This can cause database performance issues; Attributes will not be stored"
       - "State attributes for predbat.best_load_energy exceed maximum size of 16384 bytes.
 This can cause database performance issues; Attributes will not be stored"
+      - "State attributes for predbat.best_metric exceed maximum size of 16384 bytes.
+This can cause database performance issues; Attributes will not be stored"
+      - "State attributes for predbat.grid_power_best exceed maximum size of 16384 bytes.
+This can cause database performance issues; Attributes will not be stored"
       - "State attributes for predbat.load_energy exceed maximum size of 16384 bytes.
 This can cause database performance issues; Attributes will not be stored"
       - "State attributes for predbat.load_power exceed maximum size of 16384 bytes.
 This can cause database performance issues; Attributes will not be stored"
       - "State attributes for predbat.load_power_best exceed maximum size of 16384 bytes.
 This can cause database performance issues; Attributes will not be stored"